fuhry/linux-agent/README.md

            $(readlink -f block_dev.datto)` to start it on port 12345
     2. Get the UUID of the block device to backup by running `blkid` and copying it out.
-    3. Request a backup with `./build/dattocli startbackup --full --device-pair UUID_FROM_BLKID DESTINATION_HOST 12345`
+    3. Request a backup with `./build/dattocli startbackup --full --vector UUID_FROM_BLKID DESTINATION_HOST 12345`

 ## How to Submit a Bug Report